bankless-academy/bankless-academy/public/lesson/en/going-bankless.md

 - [ ] no
 - [ ] it depends

-# ✅ Question to determine Bankless archetype
+# Knowledge Check 3

 Are you worried about inflation?

 - [ ] yes
 - [ ] no really

-# ✅ Question to determine Bankless archetype
+# Knowledge Check 4

 Do you like web2 socials?